finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PortfolioGroupsApi apiInstance = apiFactory.build(PortfolioGroupsApi.class);

         PortfolioGroupsApi apiInstance = ApiFactoryBuilder.build(fileName).build(PortfolioGroupsApi.class);
         String scope = "scope_example"; // String | The scope of the portfolio group to delete.
         String code = "code_example"; // String | The code of the portfolio group to delete.
 Together with the scope this uniquely identifies the portfolio group to delete. try {
+            // uncomment the below to set overrides at the request level
+            // DeletedEntityResponse result = apiInstance.deletePortfolioGroup(scope, code).execute(opts);

             DeletedEntityResponse result = apiInstance.deletePortfolioGroup(scope, code).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {